 Besides the customer-facing roles, you’ll likely also need to consider hiring an accountant, a custodian, security personnel, an HR person, and a marketing expert.

-If you’re not a vertically integrated company that produces its own products, then you’ll need to build relationships with cultivators, manufacturers, or distributors that will provide you with cannabis products to sell in your new dispensary.
+Vertical integration is not permitted in New Jersey, so you cannot produce and sell your own product.
+You’ll need to build relationships with cultivators, manufacturers, wholesalers or distributors that will provide you with cannabis products to sell in your new dispensary.

 Hopefully, you already have some contacts in your network.
 Before you reach out, however, make sure you’ve researched the legal cannabis products you’re allowed to sell and which ones you’ll need to avoid in New Jersey.
 You should also consider your audience’s needs to determine what to stock for your market, whether that’s low THC products, high CBD strains, vapes, etc.

-You already know what you’re entering an industry with a high standard for legal compliance.
+You already know that you’re entering an industry with a high standard for legal compliance.
 The cannabis industry is highly regulated in every state, and New Jersey will not be an exception to this rule.
-Do your due diligence and expect to satisfy stringent requirements once the final regulations become available.
-Requirements will likely include residency, background checks, age requirements, and location regulations.
+Do your due diligence and expect to satisfy stringent requirements that include background checks, age requirements, and location regulations.
 For your location in particular, you’ll have local zoning laws to comply with and will require proof of support from the city government before you’ll be able to get a license.
-You’ll need to be a certain distance away from school and daycare centers, and may even need to distance your location away from other cannabis businesses, too.
+You’ll need to be a certain distance away from school and daycare centers, church and religious worship locations, grocery stores, and stores selling alcohol.